TimChinye/RPS-Hand-Gesture-Recognition/README.md

 ```bash
 python run.py train
 ```
-*(Note: The `saved_models` and `results` folders are structured by version, e.g., `v1_uncropped` and `v2_cropped`.
-You may need to manually move the generated files into a new versioned folder to track experiments.)*
+*(Note: To compare your results with the results referenced in `analysis.md`, you can find the results in the versioned subfolders (e.g; `results/v2_cropped/`)).*

 ### Step 4: Play the Game!

 Launch the interactive game.
-It will automatically load the best-performing model (`saved_models/v2_cropped/transfer_model.keras`) and pit you against the smart LSTM-powered AI.
+It will automatically load the best-performing model (`saved_models/transfer_model.keras`) and pit you against the smart LSTM-powered AI.

+*(Note: To replicate how the game would work using the models referenced in `analysis.md`, you will want to take the files from the versioned subfolders (e.g; `saved_models/v2_cropped/`) and move them into the parent `saved_models` folder).*

 ```bash
 python run.py play